VW Heater Box Lever Modification

 Now the problem is that the slot in the end of the

 operating lever won't fit over the flap arm pin anymore.
-I put the old
+I put the

-forth, scraping the underside of the lever against
+lever back and forth, scraping the underside of the lever against

 the flap arm pin.
 Then I held the flap arm all the way open and did

 it again.
 This will mark where the new slot needs to go on the

-I drilled two holes, each a bit bigger than the flap arm
+I drilled two holes, each a bit bigger than the

-one hole and lengthen the slot that is already in
+prefer to drill one hole and lengthen the slot that is already in

 the lever.
 Yeah, I got the slot a little off-center...

 Put the operating lever on the new heater box and

 work it through its complete range of motion.
 If it binds or hangs

 up, you need to file the sides of the slot smooth, or lengthen the

 slot by filing or drilling another hole.